Finally thought of an author's note.

 The wind whistled through the trees.
 That's all.
 No other living being could stand to live within the realm of the Mystic Lake.

-Over a hundred decades ago, a very powerful wizard named Aquarius cast a spell on a lake in a clearing in the Southern Forest for it kept a legendary relic-a vestige from the very genesis of Arcadia, the fourth entity from the Great Star.
+Over a hundred centuries ago, a very powerful wizard named Aquarius cast a spell on a lake in a clearing in the Southern Forest for it kept a legendary relic-a vestige from the very genesis of Arcadia, the fourth entity from the Great Star.
 Legend has it that whosoever possesses the relic shall be granted unimaginable power.

 Throughout time, evil had in many attempts tried to obtain the powerful relic.
 Thus for its safety, the relic had been sealed away in the middle of the Mystic Lake.
 The relic itself is protected by shards of thick ice that have also formed on and around the lake through the ages, that which grows thicker still.